Introduction

 "Ted's not going to be able to keep up with orders once the pictures of the hotel get spread around," Grandpa noted.

-I turned to Ted, "When is the contractor coming to pick up the tile work?"
+"When is the contractor coming to pick up the tile work?"
+I asked the still excited Ted.

 "Yes.
 You can see them right there," he said, pointing to the rolls of tile laid out along one wall.